jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Check if a Undirected Graph is a tree or not ?/README.md

-## PREREQUISITE : Connected Components , Cycles
+### PREREQUISITE : Connected Components , Cycles

+## Explanation :
-Explanation : It's a simple Problem it needs to be a connected Component and No cycle should Exist . same as SPOJ PT07Y
+It's a simple Problem it needs to be a Connected Component and No cycle should Exist .

+## Similar Problem :  SPOJ PT07Y